Tulsa city councilors finding no simple answer to problem of abandoned shopping carts

 That prompted Councilor Phil Lakin to float an idea.

-Councilor Crista Patrick said abandoned shopping carts are a common sight in her district but that the retailers she has dealt with have typically said they don’t want the carts returned.
+Councilor Crista Patrick said abandoned shopping carts are a common sight in her district but that the retailers she has talked with typically have said they don’t want the carts returned.

 “I have a couple of constituents who have actually started using them as portable garden beds.”